-- What's New in this Release describes the new fixes, known issues, and enhancements introduced in this release. - Features Added in Previous Releases provides description of features and enhancements added in previous releases of ArubaOS 6.3.1.x. - Issues Resolved in Previous Releases provides a description of issues resolved in ArubaOS 6.3.1.x. - Known Issues and Limitations in Previous Releases identified in previous releases of ArubaOS 6.3.1.x. - Upgrade Procedures describes the procedures for upgrading a controller to ArubaOS 6.3.1.x.
+- What's New in this Release describes the new fixes, known issues, and enhancements introduced in this release. - Features Added in Previous Releases provides description of features and enhancements added in previous releases of ArubaOS 6.3.1.x. - Issues Resolved in Previous Releases provides a description of issues resolved in the previous release of ArubaOS 6.3.1.x. - Known Issues and Limitations in Previous Releases provides a description and workaround for the issues identified in previous releases of ArubaOS 6.3.1.x. - Upgrade Procedures describes the procedures for upgrading a controller to ArubaOS 6.3.1.x.